hundredrabbits/thebook/north_pacific_logbook.md

 The wind is rising out of the southwest.
 We have to hand steer to keep with the waves.
 It's been a while since we've steered outside at night.
 It was very cold, made colder by the lingering moisture in the air.
 It clung to our clothes, wool hats and gloves.
 After our shifts, we'd huddle under a pile of sleeping bags to try and warm ourselves as quickly as possible, to fall asleep as quickly as possible.
 I'd curl up into a ball, to try and accumulate warmth fast.
 Sleep doesn't come when I am cold.

 ##### 0000
 Saw a ship on AIS called KDDI Cable Infinity.
 It's one of those vessels that lay internet cables in the ocean!
-On AIS, it warned ships of its limited manoeuverability, and to stay 1 nm away.
+On AIS, it warned ships of its limited manoeuverability, and to stay 1.852 km (1 nm) away.
 Funny to encounter a ship like this here, they certainly aren't working in the best of conditions, as the seas and winds are high.
 The fog too, is thick and laced with rain.
 On one hand, they're here for work, cause they've been asked to be here... but we're a 'pleasure craft'.
 They must be looking at us wondering the same thing.
 "There's rain and wind and fog!
 Why the HELL would THEY be out HERE...?!"

 \newpage